starknet-io/starknet.js/www/versioned_docs/version-4.22.0/guides/connect_network.md

 ### Specific sequencer methods

 For example, if you want to estimate the fee of a L1 ➡️ L2 message, you need to use a method that is available only in the sequencer.
-The class `SequencerProvider` is available for this case :
+The class `SequencerProvider` is available for this case:

 ```typescript
 import { SequencerProvider } from "starknet";